 Although summer has come to an end, that doesn’t mean that your RVing adventures have to.
 In fact, there are many camping destinations in Canada still open and accepting reservations through the fall months.
 With this guide, you can narrow down your list of RVing destinations in Canada and choose one that checks all the right boxes.

 To get the most out of your visit, you’ll need to spend at least two days camping out at the many sites around the island.
-As you try out each campground, you can spend hour after hour playing in the ocean, exploring the trails, and checking out all the nearby waterfalls.
+As you try out each campground, you can spend hour after an hour playing in the ocean, exploring the trails, and checking out all the nearby waterfalls.

-Many of the campgrounds also have outdoor theatres, shops, and sports courts to keep you busy and having a lovely time.
+Many of the campgrounds also have outdoor theatres, shops, and sports courts to keep you busy and have a lovely time.
 And the best news yet?
 They are all open through the 25th of October.

 Prince Edward Island